Why buyers now reject “chat-only agents” on sight

 |---|---|---|---|

-When an agent can write to systems-of-record, governance stops being a procurement checkbox and becomes a daily product interaction.
-In 2026, the best agent experiences feel like well-designed financial software: there are roles, scopes, limits, and approvals that match how organizations actually work.
-The product trick is to make these controls usable.
-If governance feels like friction, customers will disable the agent.
-If governance is invisible, customers will block it at rollout.
+Once the agent can write to systems-of-record, governance becomes something users touch constantly.
+The best experiences borrow from financial software: roles, scopes, limits, and approvals that are obvious.
+The hardest part is making controls usable.
+If governance feels like punishment, teams route around the agent.
+If governance is invisible, security blocks the rollout.

 Key Takeaway